Faux leather laser engraving

 The role of the fabric base is very important.
 The mechanical properties of synthetic leather rely on the strength of its base.
 The lifespan of synthetic leather is in direct correlation to the one of the fabric base.

+The answer is yes, you can.
 Due to its thermoplastic polymer composition, synthetic leather lends itself very well to laser processing, particularly with CO2 lasers.
 The interactions between materials such as PVC and Polyurethane and the laser beam achieve high energy efficiency, ensuring optimal results.

 Laser marking and engraving

 The marking and engraving processes are very similar.
 In both cases, the laser beam acts on the surface layers.
 The laser energy activates alterations which, depending on the intensity, can be more or less deep or radical.